How to Remove and Replace an Executor of an Estate in British Columbia

 Remove and Replace an Executor of an Estate

-A guide for beneficiaries who are unhappy with the executor’s performance, or for executors who want to avoid estate disputes.
+This is intended to be general information for beneficiaries who are unhappy with the executor’s performance, or for executors who want to avoid estate disputes.
+It is not legal advice and parts may not be relevant to your situation.

 Experienced Kamloops Estate Dispute Lawyer